giampaolo/psutil/docs/devguide.rst

 Windows
 -------

-- The recommended way to develop on Windows is using ``make``, just like on UNIX systems.
+- The recommended way to develop on Windows is to use ``make``, just like on UNIX systems.
 - First, install `Git for Windows`_ and launch a **Git Bash shell**.
 This provides a Unix-like environment where ``make`` works.
 - Once inside Git Bash, you can run the usual ``make`` commands: